National Day for Truth and Reconciliation

 The artist, Candace Thomas, is a proud member of the Tsleil-Waututh Nation and part of the Coast Salish community of artists.
 She is the great-granddaughter of the late Chief Dan George who inspired Candy from a young age to follow her talent through her artwork.
 Candy has a deep connection to the land and waters that surround her home community.
 Using this gives her strength and inspiration which she uses in her unique designs.
 Through her community, she stays connected to her ancestors who guide her on her path forward, staying healthy and happy.
 She hopes to encourage the younger generation to pick up a paint brush or a coloured pencil and share their artistic talents.
 She would like to acknowledge her teachers Damien George TWN, the late Dan Thomas TWN and Rick Harry of Squamish Nation.

-Lighting up City Hall orange on September 30 to commemorate and raise awareness of the tragic legacy of residential schools in Canada and to honour the children who never returned home, the survivors of residential schools, as well as their families and communities.
+We’re lighting up City Hall orange on September 30 to raise awareness of the tragic legacy of residential schools in Canada and to honour the children who never returned home, the survivors of residential schools, as well as their families and communities.

 Join us in creating an orange shirt to incorporate in our City Hall display

-If you would like your completed orange shirt crafts to be incorporated into the community display, please drop them off at Burnaby City Hall at the Customer Service Desk throughout August and September.
+Create an orange shirt craft to be incorporated into the display at City Hall this September.
+If you would like your completed orange shirt crafts to be incorporated into the community display, please drop them off at the Burnaby City Hall Information desk throughout August and September.

 Learn more about the actions we're taking to promote Truth and Reconciliation on Burnaby.ca/Indigenous.